nsaje/dotfiles/README.md

 Documentation for the REST API is built on CI and deployed to dev.zemanta.com by deploykitty whenever Z1 is deployed.
 When modifying or changing its theme, you can run a preview server with `./server/restapi/docs/build.sh --server`.
+If you don't have `zemanta/z1-aglio` docker image built yet, build it with `docker build -t zemanta/z1-aglio -f docker/Dockerfile.z1-aglio docker/` run from the root of the repo.

 ## Testing